Infidelity Crisis: How to gain forgiveness and respect after your affair

-"Infidelity Crisis: How to Gain Forgiveness and Respect After Your Affair" effectively tackles the tough emotional issues that surface after an affair is discovered, including: grief, anger, bitterness, distrust, retaliation, embarrassment, emotional exhaustion and unforgiveness.
-And unlike many traditional self-help books, it doesn't dabble into pop psycho-babble.
+"Infidelity Crisis: How to gain forgiveness and respect after your affair" effectively tackles the tough emotional issues that surface after an affair is discovered, including: grief, anger, bitterness, distrust, retaliation, embarrassment, emotional exhaustion and unforgiveness.
+And unlike many traditional self-help books, it does not dabble in pop psycho-babble.
 Instead, it outlines a concrete and practical plan that anyone who sincerely desires to rebuild his or her marriage after an affair can understand and employ with success.

 Because it immediately addresses the volatile emotional extremes associated with affair discovery, unlike many traditional approaches that can work to prolong the pain and anger for both marriage partners - further contributing to the instability of the marriage.
 These theoretical approaches further contribute to the instability of the marriage by focusing on the marriage as a whole without first dealing with the injured spouse's emotional response to affair discovery, even though research and real-life experience says that this actually is not the best approach!

-"Infidelity Crisis: How to Gain Forgiveness and Respect After Your Affair" was offered on a payment-optional basis until 2003 - there's now a required download fee.
-Currently, the fee is $19.97.
-We are not a non-profit organization, and the download fee is not tax-deductible.
-Once your fee is processed, you are provided with instant access to the ebook.
-The download fee is fully refundable for up to 30 days if you are not satisfied with the ebook file after download.
+"Infidelity Crisis: How to Gain Forgiveness and Respect After Your Affair" was offered on a payment-optional basis until 2003.
+There is now a required download fee for the ebook.
+Currently, the fee is $12.97.
+Once your fee is processed, you are provided with instant access to the ebook via redirect.
+The download fee is fully refundable for up to 30 days if you are not satisfied with the ebook after download.
 If you cannot afford the download fee or are not able to download for any other reason, click here.
-We gift a number of downloads every month and respond to emails promptly.
+We gift a number of downloads every month and respond to all emails promptly.